-Perched on the east bank of the Hudson River a little less than 10 miles north of Albany, the city of Troy, New York may be the smallest in the country with a gay bathhouse.
+Perched on the east bank of the Hudson River a little less than 10 miles north of Albany, the city of Troy, N.Y., might be the smallest in the country with a gay bathhouse.
 Only about 50,000 people live in Troy, but the city is part of a metro area of more than 1.2 million that includes Albany, Schenectady, and a number of suburbs and smaller communities.

-The full six-month deal costs $50 (although less expensive memberships with fewer benefits are available), versus $15 for a single-time four-hour pass, so if you're planning to come back a few times, it makes sense to buy the six-month pass.
-Additionally, there are rates for visiting, for a basic locker and a few dollars more for private rooms.
+The full six-month deal costs $50 (although less expensive memberships with fewer benefits are available), versus $15 for a single-time, four-hour pass.
+If you're planning to come back a few times, it makes sense to buy the six-month pass, but might not if this is your only trip to the city of Troy.
+There are also additional fees for basic locker rentals, and you can even pay a few dollars more for private rooms.

 You must have a valid state or government identification to enter, and your name, date of birth, and zip code will be recorded by the club when you present your ID to the desk clerk.
 The club accepts cash, credit, Apple Pay, and Google Wallet.

 River Street Club isn't a big facility, but it is clean and well-kept, with a gym, four-person sauna, steam room, six-man hot tub, and showers.
 The crowd tends toward the over-30 side, but this is a part of New York with numerous colleges and universities, and it's not uncommon to see students in here, especially later in the evenings.